bandhandut19/bond-bike-rental-frontend/README.md

-## Initial admin credentials for PH TEAM checking purposes.. will delete it later on.
+## Initial admin and user credentials for PH TEAM checking purposes.. will delete it later on.
  - admin: ibond1673@gmail.com
  - password: 123
  - user: bondon_002@gmail.com